MapColonies/shared-workflows-test/actions/build-docker/README.md

-# Build and Push Docker Image Action
+# Build Docker Image Action

-This GitHub Action builds a Docker image from a specified context and pushes it to a given container registry.
+This GitHub Action builds a Docker image from a specified context

 ## 🛠 Inputs